allanchua101/hau-ai-powered-lms/README.md

 - Making Youtube videos play using VueJS components
 - Implement a voice command recognition system that allows remote control of the learning materials
 - Implement a chatbot that responds to queries to enhance learning experience of viewers.
+- Showcase different edge-based AI capabilities and prove that we can build AI-enabled frontends with no backends

 ### Voice Control